Butterfly Spread Options Strategy: Tips for Beginners

 All options must have the same expiration date.

-The cost to enter the butterfly spread is called the net debit.
-This net debit is also the maximum possible loss.
-The maximum profit occurs if the underlying security closes precisely at the middle strike price on expiration.
+The cost to enter a standard long butterfly spread is called the net debit.
+This net debit is also the maximum possible loss (before fees).
+The maximum profit occurs if the underlying closes at the middle strike price at expiration.

 Ideal Condition